Example Perceptual Maps

 Example of crowding a competitor with multiple brands

-Example Perceptual Map Highlighting Me-too Positioning
+EXAMPLE Perceptual Map Highlighting Me-too Positioning

 One of the strategic options for positioning, especially for smaller brands, is to adopt a me-too positioning.
 This is discussed further in the positioning strategy section, but it is a deliberate strategy designed to associate the smaller brand with the strong brand equity and perceived benefits of the larger brand.